leptail/leptail/leptail/README.md

 ## TODO:
+0. Core system:                                                                                                 --
+    1. Separate the component from the leptail design system.                                                   --
+    2. Define rules to create leptail component.                                                                --
+    3. That means anyone can create leptail component, and publish.                                             --
+    4. AppTheme will be deprectated and every component will get the theme on their own.                        -- done
+    5. Provide a helper method to provide the system default theme...                                           --
+    6. Should there be a marker trait called as leptail theme???
+How does it solve any problem?                 --
+1. Components                                                                                                   --
+    1. Core                                                                                                     --
+        1. Variant need to be passed as reactive signal                                                         -- done
+        2. Keyboard integration and accessability (use leptos_use)                                              --
+    2. Appbar                                                                                                   --
+        1. Add footer and aside                                                                                 --
+2. Themes                                                                                                       --
+    0. Investigate if using https://github.com/Oyelowo/twust is helpful                                         --
     1. Complete the theming for existing components and test it                                                 --
-    1. Variant may need to be passed as reactive signal                                                     --
-    2. Allow user to dynamically change the variant in documentation                                        --
-2. Keyboard integration and accessability                                                                   --
+    2. Review and refactor the theme generation code.                                                           --
+    3. Gradiance and Moonlight theme should be equivalent                                                       --
+    4. Appbar                                                                                                   --
-    1. Use leptos use whereever possible                                                                    --
+        1. Provide system default                                                                               --
+    5. Drawer: improve the theme                                                                                --
+3. Build Tool                                                                                                   --
-3. Leptail library and theme installation should be easy to do                                              --
+    1. Leptail library and theme installation should be easy to do                                              --
-    1. There should be a option to merge app's tailwind config with theme's tailwind config                 --
+    2. There should be a option to merge app's tailwind config with theme's tailwind config                     --
-4. Investigate if using https://github.com/Oyelowo/twust is helpful                                         --
-5. Drawer implemenation                                                                                     --
+    3. Reduce the CSS bundle size.
+It's very high                                                               --
+        0. Safelist pattern in tailwind config is increasing the bundle size; Find a ways to avoid it           --
-    1. Improve the theme                                                                                    --
+        1. The moonlight theme takes: 6.5M(uncompressed), 430k(gzip), 160k(bz)                                  --
-6. Appbar Implementation                                                                                    --
-    1. https://mantine.dev/ Has nice concept as appshell.
-We are essentially creating appshell with appbar  --
-    2. Appbar will have                                                                                     --
-        1. User provided                                                                                    --
-            1. Toolbar                                                                                      -- done
-            2. Drawer Content                                                                               -- done
-            3. Main Content                                                                                 -- done
-            4. ???
-What about Aside content and Footer Content                                              --
-        2. System Default                                                                                   --
-            1. Drawer implemenation; open, close etc.                                                       --
-            2. Drawer type can be customized by the theme provider                                          --
+        2. The gradiance theme takes: 172k(uncompressed), 24k(gzip), 11k(bz)                                    --
-        3. Theming/variant                                                                                  -- partial
-            1. Sticky header or moving header                                                               --
+4. Demo/Documentaiton                                                                                           --
+    1. Allow user to dynamically change the variants in documentation                                           --
-            2. Other layout customization                                                                   --
+    2. Add installation(or getting started) instructions                                                        --
-            3. Appbar drop shadow                                                                           --
+    3. Serve the optimized static files (https://github.com/leptos-rs/cargo-leptos/pull/165)                    --
-7. Review the theme generation code.                                                                        --
-8. Check if we can use tailwind fuse library                                                                -- done
-9. Path towards publishing the library                                                                      --
-    1. Refactor the project structure                                                                       -- done
-    2. Tailwind css file generation: Figureout a way to do this                                             --
-    2. Implement compressed static file serving for leptail demo project                                    --
-        a.
-Read more here. https://github.com/leptos-rs/cargo-leptos/pull/165                               --

 ## Design Decisions
 1. Arguments about component variants should be provided by theme!